 These are taxes levied by the municipality in which a home is situated.
 The amount of property taxes paid is usually calculated based on the value of the home.

-An additional fee charged to you if you pre-pay all or a portion of a closed mortgage before the term ends.
-Some closed mortgages will allow a borrower to put down a little extra amount with their normal monthly payment or a lump-sum every year.
+This is the additional fee charged to you if you pre-pay all or a portion of a closed mortgage before the term ends.
+Some closed mortgages will allow a borrower to put down a little extra amount with their normal monthly payment or a lump sum every year.
 However, if they pay an amount greater than what is allowed in their mortgage contract, or choose to refinance before the term ends, it could incur prepayment charges.

 This is the rate that a lender uses as a reference for its variable interest rate loans such as lines of credit and variable-rate mortgages.
 The prime rate is often similar across the major banks and closely tracks the overnight rate set by the Bank of Canada.

 Renegotiating the terms and conditions of a mortgage before the term ends.
 This is sometimes done in order to take advantage of lower interest rates.
 A fee may be charged to refinance.

 Occurs at the end of a mortgage term and is done to set up another mortgage term with new terms, conditions, and interest rate acceptable to both the lender and borrower.
 A mortgage can be renewed with the same lender or a new one.

-This is an insurance that covers potential liabilities or problems that may arise after the purchase of the property.
+This is the insurance that covers potential liabilities or problems that may arise after the purchase of the property.
 Issues covered include title defects, survey errors, liens, encroachment issues, etc.

 Total Debt Service (TDS) Ratio